rustamkakar/Joystream-maxlevush/Content_Curator_WG_OKRs.md

 This is a DRAFT.
 In next term council member should decide to add/remove bonuses.
-And discuss/add reasonable balance of rewards
+And discuss/add reasonable balance of rewards.
 Then this file will be updated.

 *Pre-proposal discussion https://testnet.joystream.org/#/forum/threads/447*